Pennsylvania Department of Corrections

 Inmate Visitation

-Maintaining connections between incarcerated individuals and their loved ones is a primary mission of the Department of Corrections.
+Keeping inmates connected with loved ones is a primary mission of the DOC.

 An incarcerated individual stands in an empty visiting room at SCI Phoenix.

-Family, friends, and attorneys of incarcerated individuals may be approved to participate in two types of visitation: in-person or video.
-Rules for visits are the same and can be found below.
+Family and friends of incarcerated individuals may be approved to take part in two types of visitation: in-person or video.
+Rules for visits are the same and are found below.
 All visits must be scheduled at least two days in advance.
-When you log in to the IVS, you will see available timeslots based on your loved one’s specific housing assignment.
+When you log in to the IVS, you will see available timeslots based on your loved one’s housing assignment.
 All non-legal video visits are monitored and recorded.

-Please review our detailed Visitor Guide prior to your visit.
+Please review our detailed Visitor Guide before your visit.

-Notice on cancellations: Visits may be canceled for a number of reasons.
+Notice on cancellations: Visits may be canceled for a variety of reasons.
 You will be notified by email if a cancellation occurs.
-Please check the email associated with your account the morning of your scheduled visit.
+Please watch the email associated with your account for potential updates.

 In-Person Visits

-At the time of arrival and departure, the visitor may exchange a brief hug and kiss with their incarcerated loved one.
-There shall be no excessive displays of affection.
+At the time of arrival and departure, the visitor may exchange a brief hug and kiss with their loved one.
+There will be no excessive displays of affection.

 Video Visits

-All inmates are eligible to participate in our no-cost video visitation program.
+All inmates are eligible to take part in our no-cost video visitation program.
 Each inmate is generally permitted six video visits per month, one of which may be on a weekend.
 The number of visits permitted may vary based on an individual’s custody status.
-Up to six visitors may participate in a video visit.
+Up to six visitors may take part in a video visit.

 Before your first video visit, read our guide to: